 In the senior school a pupil may be placed on report for a temporary period to help them to focus on specific targets relating to academic work, organisation, effort or behaviour.
 The pupil will receive immediate feedback from their class teacher at the end of each lesson.
 The report card is monitored by the head of year and parents.

-3.4 School counsellor
+3.4 School counsellors

-The school employs a registered school counsellor.
+The school employs a team of school counsellors via a third-party provider.
 A pupil may be referred to the counsellor by a member of staff or pupils can self-refer using the counsellor's school email address.
 The school counsellor provides a confidential counselling service and under some circumstances parents may not necessarily be consulted prior to, or following, a pupil accessing this service (see the school's website for more information).